Kiruna mine: Moving the town

-The first physical work moving the town commenced in November 2007, when work on the new main sewerage pipe started.
+The first physical work moving the town commenced in November 2007, when work on the new main sewer pipe started.

 In the same week, first sketches for the layout of the new part of the town became available.
-The sketches include a travel centre, the new locations for the city hall and the church, an artificial lake and an extension of the Luossavaara hill into the city.
+The sketches include a travel center, the new locations for the city hall and the church, an artificial lake and an extension of the Luossavaara hill into the city.
 The location of the new section of the E10 is still uncertain, as is the location of the railway and the railway station.
 A more official sketch was published early in the spring of 2008, which was then discussed with various interest groups before a further version was to be produced.

-In June 2010 the city council decided that the town would be moved eastwards (to 67°51′1″N 20°18′2″E), in the direction of Tuolluvaara, instead of the proposed northwestern location.
-The town move was started in 2014 in a process that will continue to 2040, with the centre-most part of the town re-established by 2022.
-White Arkitekter AB based in Stockholm and Ghilardi + Hellsten Arkitekter based in Oslo together with researchers from Luleå and Delft universities won the contract to design the new city, which envisages a denser city centre with a greater focus on sustainability, green and blue infrastructure, pedestrians and public transport rather than automobiles.
+In June 2010, the city council decided that the town would be moved eastwards (to 67°51′1″N 20°18′2″E), in the direction of Tuolluvaara, instead of the proposed northwestern location.
+The town move was started in 2014 in a process that will continue to 2040, with the center-most part of the town re-established by 2022.
+White Arkitekter AB based in Gothenburg and Ghilardi + Hellsten Arkitekter based in Oslo together with researchers from Luleå and Delft universities won the contract to design the new city, which envisages a denser city center with a greater focus on sustainability, green and blue infrastructure, pedestrians and public transport rather than automobiles.